L'Avventura: Production

+Shooting

 Shooting began in August 1959 and lasted until 15 January 1960.
 Antonioni began filming the island sequence with the scenes immediately after Anna disappears.
 The majority of shooting on the island was filmed on the island Lisca Bianca (white fish bone) with a cast and crew of 50 people.
 Other locations for the island sequence included Panarea (which was the production's headquarters), Mondello and Palermo.
 Filming the island sequence was intended to take three weeks, but ended up lasting for four months.
 Difficulties included the islands being infested with rats, mosquitoes and reptiles; also, the weather was unexpectedly cold, and the navy ship hired to transport the cast and crew to the island every day never appeared.
 In order to carry personal items and equipment to the island, the crew had to build small rafts out of empty gas canisters and wooden planks; these were towed by a launching tug every morning.

 One week after shooting began, the film's production company went bankrupt, leaving the production in short supplies of food and water.
 Antonioni still had a large supply of film stock and managed to get the cast and crew to work for free until funding for the film was found.
 At one point, ships stopped making trips to Lisca Bianca, and the cast and crew were stranded for three days without food or blankets.
 Eventually, the crew went on strike and Antonioni and his assistant director shot the film themselves.
 Due to the rough condition of the sea and the difficulty in landing a ship on the rough rocks of Lisca Bianca, the cast and crew were forced to sleep on the island.
 Antonioni has stated that he "woke up every morning at 3 o'clock in order to be alone and reflect on what I was doing in order to re-load myself against fatigue and a strange form of apathy or absence of will, which often took hold of us all".
 After several weeks of Antonioni and the crew working without a budget, the production company Cino del Duca agreed to finance the film and sent money to him.